Ambrose Alli varsity sacks 13 staff, demotes others for corruption, misconduct

-- Besides, others were demoted for other offences, the acting VC of the school, Prof. Asomwan Adagbonyi confirmed while presenting the committee’s report to the special intervention team
+- The acting VC of the school, Prof. Asomwan Adagbonyi, confirmed this while presenting the committee’s report to the special intervention team

 According to a report by The Punch, the lecturers were sacked over alleged offences ranging from falsification of age, fraud, misconduct, extortion and sexual harassment, among others.